Ayush-singh57/Amazona-backend/README.md

-🛒 Amazona E-Commerce - Backend API & Infrastructure

-This repository contains the Node.js/Express backend for the Amazona E-Commerce platform.
-It serves as a RESTful API providing product data, user authentication, and order processing capabilities.

-Beyond the application code, this repository contains the Infrastructure as Code (IaC) and CI/CD pipelines used to deploy the application as a highly available, serverless containerized service on AWS.

-🚀 Tech Stack & Architecture

-Runtime Environment: Node.js & Express.js

-Database: MongoDB Atlas (Mongoose ODM)

-Containerization: Docker

-Cloud Provider: Amazon Web Services (AWS)

-Compute: Amazon ECS (Elastic Container Service) on Fargate (Serverless)

-Networking: Amazon Application Load Balancer (ALB), VPC, NAT Gateways

-Infrastructure as Code (IaC): HashiCorp Terraform

-CI/CD: GitHub Actions

-📂 Repository Structure

-├── .github/workflows/
-│   └── backend-pipeline.yml  # Automated CI/CD deployment pipeline
-├── routes/                   # Express API routes (Products, Users, Orders) ├── models/                   # Mongoose database schemas ├── terraform/                # Infrastructure as Code (AWS ECS, VPC, ALB) ├── Dockerfile                # Containerization blueprint ├── server.js                 # Entry point & Express server setup
-└── package.json

-☁️ Cloud Infrastructure (Terraform)

-The infrastructure for this backend is fully automated via Terraform.
-It provisions:

-Custom VPC with Public and Private Subnets.

-NAT Gateway to allow private Fargate tasks to securely pull images and connect to MongoDB Atlas.

-Application Load Balancer (ALB) to route incoming HTTP traffic from the internet to the private containers.

-Amazon ECR to store versioned Docker images.

-Amazon ECS Cluster & Task Definitions running on serverless AWS Fargate.

-To provision the infrastructure manually:

-cd terraform
-terraform init
-terraform apply

-🔄 CI/CD Pipeline

-Deployments are fully automated.
-Pushing code to the main branch triggers the GitHub Actions workflow which:

-Authenticates securely with AWS.

-Builds a new Docker image from the latest code.

-Pushes the Docker image to Amazon Elastic Container Registry (ECR).

-Registers a new ECS Task Definition.

-Triggers a rolling update on the ECS Service, ensuring zero-downtime deployments.

-💻 Local Development

-To run this backend API locally on your machine:

-Prerequisites

-Node.js installed

-A MongoDB Atlas Cluster (or local MongoDB instance)

-1. Install Dependencies
+🚀 Amazona Backend: Production-Grade Infrastructure

+This is not just a Node.js API; it is a fully automated cloud ecosystem.
+The core value of this repository lies in its Infrastructure as Code (IaC) and its Automated Deployment Pipelines, ensuring the Amazona platform is scalable, secure, and resilient.

+🏗️ INFRASTRUCTURE AS CODE (Terraform)

+The entire AWS environment is defined and managed via Terraform.
+This eliminates manual configuration and ensures 100% environment reproducibility.

+Core Components Orchestrated:

+NETWORK STACK: A custom VPC with Public/Private Subnets across multiple Availability Zones.

+TRAFFIC ROUTING: An Application Load Balancer (ALB) serving as the secure entry point for all API traffic.

+SERVERLESS COMPUTE: AWS ECS on Fargate running containerized Node.js tasks without managing EC2 instances.

+GATEWAY SECURITY: NAT Gateways allowing private tasks to securely access MongoDB Atlas and external APIs.

+IMAGE REGISTRY: Amazon ECR for private, version-controlled Docker image storage.

+Command to Provision: terraform init && terraform apply -auto-approve

+🔄 CONTINUOUS DEPLOYMENT (GitHub Actions)

+We implement a Zero-Downtime CI/CD Pipeline.
+Every commit to the main branch triggers a sophisticated workflow that bridges the gap between code and the cloud.

+The Deployment Lifecycle:

+DOCKERIZATION: Triggered on push; builds a production-optimized image using the Dockerfile.

+ECR PUSH: Securely authenticates and pushes the new image to the Amazon Elastic Container Registry.

+TASK REGISTRATION: Dynamically updates the ECS Task Definition with the latest image URI.

+ROLLING UPDATE: Instructs the ECS Service to perform a phased rollout.

+STABILITY CHECK: The ALB performs health checks.
+New containers only receive traffic once they are verified as Healthy.

+📂 REPOSITORY ARCHITECTURE

+├── .github/workflows/      # 🚀 CI/CD: Automated ECS deployment
+├── terraform/              # 🏗️ IaC: VPC, ALB, ECS, and ECR definitions ├── routes/                 # 🛣️ API: Endpoint logic
+├── models/                 # 📊 Data: Mongoose schemas
+├── Dockerfile              # 🐳 Container: Image build instructions
+├── server.js               # 🟢 Entry: App bootstrap & middleware
+└── package.json            # 📦 Deps: Node.js manifest

+💻 LOCAL DEBUGGING (Minor Focus)

+While the project is optimized for the Cloud, it can be audited locally:

 npm install

-2. Environment Variables

-Create a .env file in the root directory and add the following:

-PORT=4000
-MONGODB_URI=your_mongodb_connection_string
-PAYPAL_CLIENT_ID=your_paypal_client_id
-GOOGLE_API_KEY=your_google_api_key

-3. Run the Server
+Configure .env (MONGO_URI, PORT, JWT_SECRET).

 npm start
-# Server will start on http://localhost:4000

-🔐 CORS Configuration
+🔐 SECURITY & CORS

-The backend is configured to accept requests via Cross-Origin Resource Sharing (CORS).
-For local development, it accepts requests from localhost.
-In production, ensure the origin in server.js is updated to match your live CloudFront frontend URL to maintain strict security.
+Traffic is strictly routed through the AWS ALB.
+Cross-Origin Resource Sharing (CORS) is explicitly configured to allow communication from the CloudFront frontend.
+Production traffic is served over a secure, isolated network layer.